Dirout/depi/SECURITY.md

 ### 1. Containment

-The first step is to find out the root cause, nature and scope of the incident.
+The first step is to find out the root cause, nature, and scope of the incident.

-- Is still ongoing?
-If yes, first priority is to stop it.
+- Is the incident still ongoing?
+If so, the first priority is to stop it.
-- Is the incident outside of my influence?
-If yes, first priority is to contain it.
+- Is the incident outside of my influence or control?
+If so, the first priority is to contain it.
-- Find out knows about the incident and who is affected.
+- Next, find out knows about the incident and who is affected.
-- Find out what data was potentially exposed.
+- Next, find out what data was potentially exposed.

 ### 2. Response

 After the initial assessment and containment to my best abilities, I will document all actions taken in a response plan.

-I will create a comment in [the official "Updates" issue](https://github.com/Dirout/depi/issues/10) to inform users about the incident and what I actions I took to contain it.
+I will create a comment in [the 'Security updates' issue](https://github.com/Dirout/depi/issues/10) to inform users about the incident and what I actions I took to contain it.

 ### 3. Remediation

-Once the incident is confirmed to be resolved, I will summarize the lessons learned from the incident and create a list of actions I will take to prevent it from happening again.
+Once the incident is confirmed to be resolved, I will summarise the lessons learned from the incident and create a list of actions I will take to prevent it from happening again.